NESFA Press

 Visit tinyurl.nesfa.org/CoxKickstarter and support this project.

-The second edition is enhanced by bringing informational chapters up to date and including a short Codicil to the Biolog: Thirty Years After.
+This third edition (second paperback edition) is enhanced by bringing informational chapters up to date and including a new preface by Lois and a short Codicil to the Biolog: Thirty Years After.
+This edition is also available in ebook format.

 Boskone Book: Wolf's Perils by Kelley Armstrong